-Lewis & Clark offers a number of top entering first year and transfer students a Trustee, President’s, Dean’s, Faculty Scholarship, or a Pioneer Award based on their academic program and performance.
+Lewis & Clark offers a number of top entering first-year and transfer students a scholarship (Oregon Maple or Sequoia) based on their academic program and performance.
 Scholarship amounts vary and are renewable at the same dollar amount each year, provided the student maintains satisfactory academic progress.

 Barbara Hirschi Neely Scholarship

 Five scholarships are awarded to entering first-year students based on academic accomplishments, leadership qualities, community impact and participation in an on-campus program and interview.
 Scholarships are renewable annually, provided the student maintains satisfactory academic progress.
 For students entering in the fall of 2022, the scholarship provides $50,000 per year for four years.

 The Neely Scholarships are made possible by Barbara Hirschi Neely, who established numerous trust funds to benefit Lewis & Clark.
 When she died in January 1990, these trust funds were designated as endowment funds for student aid.

 In addition to the scholarship, each Neely scholar is granted a $2,000 stipend that may be used after the fourth semester at Lewis & Clark on projects approved by the scholar’s faculty advisor and the director of academic awards and grants.
 Possible applications for the stipend include research, internships, or artistic projects related to the scholar’s academic program and civic engagement initiatives.
 Projects must be completed prior to the scholar’s graduation from Lewis & Clark.

 *Students who attend high school in the following counties are eligible to be considered for the Neely Scholarship - Multnomah, Clackamas, Washington, Linn, Benton, Lincoln, Marion, Polk, Yamhill, Tillamook, Clatsop, Columbia counties in Oregon and Clark county in Washington.